-At least 80 per cent of patient-facing staff working for the pharmacy on 24th November must be registered Dementia Friends.
+At least 80 per cent of patient-facing staff working for the pharmacy on 29th June 2018 must be registered Dementia Friends.
 Pharmacies with fewer than five patient-facing staff that day will need them all to be Dementia Friends to meet the 80 per cent benchmark.
+If you claimed in 2017, check that at least 80 per cent of your current patient-facing staff are Dementia Friends.

 - Keep a record and evidence in the pharmacy of who is a registered Dementia Friend and when they did it.
 The easiest way of doing this is to register your pharmacy as an ‘Organisation’ on the Dementia Friends website, and then get staff to register through your pharmacy.
 (See the section on page 2.)